Abeer6888/network-port-scanner/README.md

-Step 1: open your code editor and create a new python file Step 2: import socket library
+Step 1: open your code editor and create a new python file Step 2: import socket library step 3: run the code and enter your IP address and the starting port and ending port that need to be scanned

 *Ref 1: Network Diagram*